ssharoff/ETM/README.md

 ./tokenise1.sh <CORPUS-fr.ol | awk '{print(tolower($0))}' >CORPUS-fr.ollc
 ```

-You can create and evaluate a new topic model from this dataset as:
+You can create a new topic model from this dataset and evaluate it:
 ```
 python3 main.py --mode train --dataset dataname --data_path DATADIR --num_topics 50 --train_embeddings 1 --epochs 50
 python3 main.py --mode eval --dataset dataname --data_path DATADIR --num_topics 50 --td --tc --tp --load_from results/etm_dataname_K_50....
 ```

-Now this model can be applied to a new corpus by encoding it with the same dictionary as your original model first:
+Now this model can be applied to a new corpus by extracting BoW with the same dictionary as your original model first:
 ```
-python3 data_new.py -c CORPUS-NEW.ol -d DATADIR/vocab.pkl -o DATADIR-NEW
+python3 data_new.py -c CORPUS-NEW.ol -d DATADIR/vocab.pkl -o BOW-NEW
-python3 main.py --mode apply --dataset dataname --data_path DATADIR-NEW --output CORPUSNEW.topics --load_from results/etm_dataname_K_50....
+python3 main.py --mode apply --dataset dataname -b BOW-NEW --output CORPUSNEW.topics --load_from results/etm_dataname_K_50....
 ```

 The remainder is practically the same as in the original repository (https://github.com/adjidieng/ETM) apart from more systematic parameters.